The Show (concert): Background

 South Korean girl group Blackpink released their first Korean-language studio album, The Album, on October 2, 2020.
 It received generally favourable reviews from music critics, and was one of the world's best-selling albums of 2020.
 To promote the album, Blackpink announced their first online pay-per-view concert, The Show, for December 27, 2020.
 However, due to COVID-19 pandemic regulations in South Korea at the time, the concert was postponed to January 31, 2021.
 Under a partnership between the group's label YG Entertainment and YouTube Music, it was the first concert in YG Entertainment's online concert series "YG Palm Stage".
 A promotional teaser for the concert was first released on November 23, 2020.
 It was available exclusively on Blackpink's YouTube channel and included first-time performances of songs from The Album.

 Concert synopsis

 The Show opened with "Kill This Love", following a video featuring sights of dark and empty cities around the world.
-Apart of live performances it also included several pre-recorded tracks.
+Apart from live performances it also included several pre-recorded tracks.
 Each member performed their own solo stage; Jennie performed her song "Solo" with new rap lyrics written by her, and Rosé shared a preview of her solo debut "Gone", while Jisoo and Lisa performed covers of Tove Lo's "Habits (Stay High)" and Doja Cat's "Say So" respectively, both adding new self-written lyrics.
 The concert ended with an encore featuring a performance of "Forever Young" in which the stage was filled with messages from Blinks (Blackpink's fandom name).